mridulpahwa/mridulpahwa/README.md

   - Teaching weekly professional development workshops including technical development , web development, and hosting company sponsor events on campus.
   - Leading over 100 students to develop a full stack portfolio website using React.js, Node.js, HTML,CSS, JavaScript.

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/david-ulloa-785396184/) for more details about my projects and experiences.